News

 Pledges may cover a wide range of topics across the eight building blocks of the Transition Pathway: sustainable competitiveness, regulation and governance, social dimension, research and innovation, infrastructure, skills, investment and funding, and EU strategic autonomy and defence support.

 Organisations are invited to submit pledges through the dedicated section on the EU Textiles Ecosystem Platform and to update their commitments to highlight impactful practices regularly.
-Guidelines are available on the platform to help stakeholders develop effective pledges that drive meaningful transformation.
+Guidelines are available on the platform to help stakeholders develop effective pledges.

 Documents